-The Line Between (TLB) is a very visual newsletter about life through the lens of making things.
+The Line Between (TLB) is a newsletter about life through the lens of making things.
+Focus is on the how—not the what.
 About twice a month.
-A Substack Featured Publication.
+A summary follows; the Welcome page discusses this publication and its proposed value in more detail.

 I’m Coleen Baik, an artist, designer, and writer based in NYC.

-Sometimes I also send out an “off-topic” newsletter in a sub-section of TLB called Ruminations.
-These are more freeform, casual reflections about what feeds or informs my work—books, films, NYC gems, pastries, politics.
-Every subscriber will automatically receive Ruminations unless they opt-out in subscription settings.
+Sometimes I also send out a separate “off-topic” newsletter under Ruminations.
+These are more freeform; commentary, or anything that feeds or informs my work—books, films, NYC gems, pastries, politics.
+Every subscriber will automatically receive Ruminations by default, but can opt-out in subscription settings.

 TLB is a living, evolving thing, and I occasionally update this as well as the Welcome (an extension to this page) to reflect my latest thinking around TLB’s focus and envisioned value.